Esri/lrs-webappbuilder-widgets/OverlayEvents/README.md

 For more resources on developing or modifying widgets please visit [Web AppBuilder for ArcGIS Documentation](http://doc.arcgis.com/en/web-appbuilder/)

 Add a linear referencing enabled map service to the webmap to enable the widget.
+The LRS map service should be published with a definition query for time.

 When configuring the widget, leave 'Measure Precision' blank to use the measure precision configured for the network.